-In January, 2021, an online X-omics workshop series will start.
-Different aspects of challenges and solutions related to multi-omics data integration are being addressed in four workshops.
+In the first months of 2021, an online X-omics workshop series took place.
+Different aspects of challenges and solutions related to multi-omics data integration were being addressed in four workshops.

 We will have a look at the different tools and platforms mixOmics, cBioPortal and R2.